Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • does not melt in the sun or heat;

-• do not have pungent odors;
+• have no pungent odors;

 • create as little discomfort as possible (crumbs, debris, etc.).

-1. Restaurant car.
+1. Dining car.

-2. Shopping for groceries at stops.
+2. Buying groceries at stops.

-3. Its food.
+3. Your own food.

 What shall we eat?